 Clinical images for vascular, gynecological, obstetrical and general accreditation should be normal exams or as close to normal as possible.
 Exams with minimal pathology may be submitted only if no high quality normal studies are available.
 Examinations containing abnormal findings must be clearly documented in the accompanying physician report.
 The ACR is not responsible for abnormal evaluations.

-Exam identification (Do NOT anonymize images.
-All information annotated on clinical examinations will be kept confidential by the ACR).
-The following identifying demographic data should be displayed on each image (adding the technologist’s identification number, name, or initials to at least one image of the examination is recommended):
+Do NOT anonymize images.
+All information annotated on clinical examinations will be kept confidential by the ACR.
+The following identifying demographic data should be displayed on each image:

 First and last name